danielgomz/resume/README.md

 # Hi,

-I'm looking for opportunities to broaden my knowledge, experience and expertise in molecular biology techniques, bioninformatics, directed evolution and phage display alongside with a steady source of income to pursue my dream of uncovering the dark matter of the human genome.
+I'm looking for opportunities to broaden my knowledge, experience and expertise in molecular biology techniques, "smart" bacteria, (bio)informatics, directed evolution and phage display alongside with a steady source of income to pursue my dream of uncovering the dark matter of the human genome.

 Feel free to contact me via email sfdanielgomez@gmail.com

 # Experience

+## Undergraduate Research Assistant

+UF College of Veterinary Medicine Department of Physiological Sciences

+Jan 2020 - Present

 ## Lab Associate Manufacturing
 ThermoFisher Scientific